 Accreditation documents are available in the Office of the Provost.

 International Sister Schools

 Azusa Pacific University has enjoyed a long-standing international commitment.
-In addition to being committed to having international students as a vital part of campus life, APU has established sister school affiliations with the following:
+In addition to involving international students as a vital part of campus life, APU has established sister school affiliations with the following: